Reviewing Hilton Grand Vacations Inc. (HGV)'s and Golden Entertainment Inc. (NASDAQ:GDEN)'s results | New Business Observer

 |-12.48%

-For the past year Hilton Grand Vacations Inc. had bullish trend while Golden Entertainment Inc. had bearish trend.
+For the past year Hilton Grand Vacations Inc. has 23.91% stronger performance while Golden Entertainment Inc. has -12.48% weaker performance.

 Summary